 Really, it’s about the naked owl lady that will sneak into your house and murder you in your sleep.
 Obviously.

 So yeah, it’s a fucking weird movie.
 The main draw is the ridiculous cast of characters, from the nameless topless neighbor with a parrot that keeps shouting an incomprehensible phrase (the internet is torn on what it says but the general consensus of Movie Night was that it was meant to remain a mystery) to an also nameless conspiracy theorist played by Patrick Fischler (playing a similar character as the one he played in Mulholland Drive, which breaks the sacred rule of “don’t remind your audience of a better movie”).
-Man, most of the character in this are actually nameless… The dead billionaire gets a name, as does his daughter who certainly existed, and uh… Jesus!
+Man, most of the characters in this are actually nameless… The dead billionaire gets a name, as does his daughter who certainly existed, and uh… Jesus!
 The lead singer of Jesus and the Brides of Dracula had a name!
 Sure, it’s probably not his real name, and the Brides didn’t get any names, but, um… Can we count the Homeless King?

 I’m still unsure how I feel about the movie.
 It’s not bad, per say, but it tries so many different things and has so many plot threads that don’t really go anywhere that I can’t call it “good.”
 If you want to see a neo-noir that actually works, check out Rian Johnson’s Brick (and if you recoiled at seeing his name, we’re not gonna get along).
 Or, hell, just watch Mulholland Drive.